andyatkinson/andyatkinson.github.io/_posts/2024-08-21-copy-swap-drop-postgres-table-shrink.md

 comments: true
 ---

-In this post, we’ll look at a strategy that effectively shrinks a large table where only a portion of the data is needed.
+In this post, we’ll look at a strategy that effectively shrinks a large table, when only a portion of the data is needed.

+## Postgres testing details
+- PostgreSQL 16
+- Default transaction isolation level `READ COMMITTED`
+- Run steps from the psql command line client

 ## A few big tables
 Application databases commonly have a few tables that are much larger in size than all the other tables.
 These jumbo tables contain that data for data-intensive features, capturing granular information at a high frequency.